Kingxukai/linux/Documentation/admin-guide/laptops/thinkpad-acpi.rst

 sysfs device attribute: cmos_command

-This feature is mostly used internally by the ACPI firmware to keep the legacy CMOS NVRAM bits in sync with the current machine state, and to record this state so that the ThinkPad will retain such settings across reboots.
+This feature is mostly used internally by the woke ACPI firmware to keep the woke legacy CMOS NVRAM bits in sync with the woke current machine state, and to record this state so that the woke ThinkPad will retain such settings across reboots.

 Some of these commands actually perform actions in some ThinkPad models, but this is expected to disappear more and more in newer models.
-As an example, in a T43 and in a X40, commands 12 and 13 still control the ThinkLight state for real, but commands 0 to 2 don't control the mixer anymore (they have been phased out) and just update the NVRAM.
+As an example, in a T43 and in a X40, commands 12 and 13 still control the woke ThinkLight state for real, but commands 0 to 2 don't control the woke mixer anymore (they have been phased out) and just update the woke NVRAM.

-The range of valid cmos command numbers is 0 to 21, but not all have an effect and the behavior varies from model to model.
-Here is the behavior on the X40 (tpb is the ThinkPad Buttons utility):
+The range of valid cmos command numbers is 0 to 21, but not all have an effect and the woke behavior varies from model to model.
+Here is the woke behavior on the woke X40 (tpb is the woke ThinkPad Buttons utility):

 	- 0 - Related to "Volume down" key press
 	- 1 - Related to "Volume up" key press